 WHAT CAUSES A GAS LEAK?

-Gas leaks usually occur because of poorly fitted and badly maintained appliances or low grade pipe fittings.
+Gas leaks usually occur because of poorly fitted and badly maintained appliances or low-grade pipe fittings.
 If your appliance is fitted poorly, gas can escape from it.
-Many times the gas hose leading in the appliance is not fitted properly, which causes the gas leak.
+Many times the gas hose leading to the appliance is not fitted properly, which causes the gas leak.

-Likewise, if your appliances are a bit older, you should get them serviced time to time from experienced gas equipment engineers.
+Likewise, if your appliances are a bit older, you should get them serviced from time to time by experienced gas equipment engineers.
 You should also remain cautious when using second-hand appliances.

 IF YOU FIND A GAS LEAK:

-- If you smell sharp odor of the natural gas, it means that there has been a major gas leak in the house.
-Open the windows and doors of the house, and don’t stay at that area.
+- If you smell the sharp odor of the natural gas, it means that there has been a major gas leak in the house.
+Open the windows and doors of the house, and don’t stay in that area.

 - Don’t go on to find the leak as any inexperienced move can harm you.
 Get the services of a professional for finding and fixing the gas line repair in San Antonio, TX.

-- Never operate any electric equipment if you know that there is a gas leak.
-Also keep lighters and matches away at such times.
+- Never operate any electrical equipment if you know that there is a gas leak.
+Also, keep lighters and matches away at such times.
 Even a small spark can result in a huge explosion.